Emperor Gong of Jin

 Emperor Gong of Jin (晋恭帝 (晉恭帝, Jìn Gōng Dì, Chin Kung-ti); 386 – October or November 421), personal name Sima Dewen (司馬德文 (Sīmǎ Déwén)), was the last emperor of the Eastern Jin Dynasty (266–420) in China.
-He became emperor in 419 after his developmentally disabled brother Emperor An was killed by the regent Liu Yu, and during his brief reign, actual power was in Liu Yu's hands.
-On 5 July 420, under pressure from Liu Yu, he yielded the throne to Liu Yu, ending Jin's existence.
-Liu Yu founded Liu Song, and in October or November 421, believing that the former Jin emperor posed a threat to his rule, had him asphyxiated with a blanket.
+He became emperor in January 419 after his developmentally disabled brother Emperor An was killed by the regent Liu Yu, and during his brief reign, actual power was in Liu Yu's hands.
+On 7 July 420, under pressure from Liu Yu, he yielded the throne to Liu Yu, ending Jin's existence.
+Liu Yu founded the Liu Song dynasty, and in October or November 421, believing that the former Jin emperor posed a threat to his rule, had him asphyxiated with a blanket.

 Early life

 Sima Dewen was the second son of Emperor Xiaowu of Jin and his concubine Consort Chen Guinü in 386, born four years after Consort Chen had given birth to their oldest son, Sima Dezong.
 Contrary to his older brother who was described as so developmentally disabled that he was unable to speak, clothe himself, or express whether he was hungry or full, Sima Dewen was described as an intelligent child.
 From childhood, he became accustomed to care for his brother, especially after their mother's death in 390.
 Their father did not have any other sons.
-Despite Sima Dezong's severe developmental disability, he was made crown prince in 387 at the age of five by Emperor Xiaowu.
-On 27 Dec 392, Emperor Xiaowu bestowed upon Sima Dewen the title of "Prince of Langye" — the second most prestigious title for a prince after "Crown Prince".
+Despite Sima Dezong's severe up developmental disability, he was made crown prince in 387 at the age of five by Emperor Xiaowu.
+On 27 Dec 392, Emperor Xiaowu bestowed upon Sima Dewen the title of "Prince of Langye" – the second most prestigious title for a prince after "Crown Prince".
 In 396, Emperor Xiaowu was strangled by his favorite concubine Honoured Lady Zhang after making an offensive remark about her age, and in 397 Sima Dezong succeeded the throne as Emperor An of Jin.
 Sima Dewen continued to care for his brother after his ascension to the throne.